 Is Mongolian public interested in sustainable waste management?

 In recent years, there has been an increased awareness of recycling and sorting waste.
 This is also due to the fact that we have a few vocal activists that serve as rolemodels.
 They spread awareness using social media and encourage people to recycle and be more mindful of the planet and the environment.
 However, changing habits of people is very difficult and time-consuming.

 How does Caritas help with reducing waste in Mongolia and at the same recycling it?

 Our main aim is to promote circular economy and to encourage people to sort at the source so that the recycling factories have a steady supply of raw materials.
 We try to involve younger people, including pre-school and school children, since they’ll hopefully bring the newly learned habits from school back home.
-Our project on waste management is called Sustainable Plastic Recycling in Mongolia, which we, in cooperation with four partner organizations, including one from the Czech Republic, kicked off last May and that will take place over the next four years.
+Our project on waste management funded by EU SWITCH-Asia is called Sustainable Plastic Recycling in Mongolia, which we, in cooperation with four partner organizations, including one from the Czech Republic, kicked off last May and that will take place over the next four years.
 However, because of Covid, we faced a lot of delays and challenges in our first year.

 How is the project going on so far?

 Last year, we focused a lot on baseline studies.
 From the questionnaires we collected, it could be concluded that many households in different areas are not informed on sorting waste and did not even have any basic tools to recycle.
 Therefore, we provide them with the basics for sorting their waste and we organize various trainings to teach not only households but also civil servants on how to effectively sort and recycle.
 Also, we focus a lot on the relationships with all the main stakeholders in the proces of recycling and waste management.
 The main idea is to encourage local people and businesses to sort their waste and to connect them with companies that will actually recycle it.